david-a-parry/vase/README.md

                             threshold will be treated as no-calls.
                             Default = 20.

+      -dp DP, --dp DP       Minimum genotype depth threshold.
+Sample genotype calls with a read depth lower than this threshold will be treated as no-calls.
+Default = 0.

+      -het_ab AB, --het_ab AB
+                            Minimum genotype allele balance for heterozygous
+                            genotypes.
+Heterozygous sample genotype calls
+                            with a ratio of the alternate allele vs total depth lower than this threshold will be treated as no-calls.
+Default = 0.

+      -hom_ab AB, --hom_ab AB
+                            Minimum genotype allele balance for homozygous
+                            genotypes.
+Homozygous sample genotype calls
+                            with a ratio of the alternate allele vs total depth lower than this threshold will be treated as no-calls.
+Default = 0.

+      -par_gq PARENT_GQ, --parent_gq PARENT_GQ
+                            Minimum genotype quality score threshold for
+                            parents when identifying de novo variants.
+                            Defaults to the same value as --gq but you may wish to set this to a lower value if you require less evidence for parental genotype calls when confirming a potential de novo variant.

+      -par_dp PARENT_DP, --parent_dp PARENT_DP
+                            Minimum depth threshold for parents when
+                            identifying de novo variants.
+Defaults to the same value as --gq but you may wish to set this to a lower value if you require less evidence for parental genotype calls when confirming a
+                            potential de novo variant.

+      -par_ref_ab AB, --parent_max_ref_ab AB
+                            Maximum genotype allele balance for parents
+                            with reference (0/0) genotypes when identifying
+                            de novos.
+If you wish to exclude potential de novos where parents are called as homozygous reference but still have a low proportion of ALT alleles specify a suitable cutoff here.

       -n_cases N_CASES, --n_cases N_CASES
                             Instead of requiring a variant to be present in ALL samples specified by --cases, require at least